SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-02-weekend-portfolio-trump-3.md

 tilting the stocks toward value (away from high-P/E growth stocks), and small cap (away from the Magnificent 7 big tech stocks).
 I found that gratifying, because for many years I've been using Vanguard's US small-cap value index fund and international small-cap fund for that exact purpose.
-Now even Vanguard is cautioning people not to lean to heavily on US large-cap growth stocks.
+Now even Vanguard is cautioning people not to lean too heavily on US large-cap growth stocks.

 Also gratifying, for a quantitative old nerd like your humble Weekend Editor, is the